conda/conda/docs/source/building/variants.rst

 correct runtime package.
 When the compiler package imposes such a runtime dependency, then the resultant ecosystem is self-consistent.

-Given these guidelines, a system of recipes using a variant like:
+Given these guidelines, consider a system of recipes using a variant like this:

 .. code-block:: python

    variants = {'cxx_compiler': ['vs2015']}

-with a compiler meta.yaml like:
+The recipes include a compiler meta.yaml like this:

 .. code-block:: yaml